mmm/higgs-demo/tutorial/README.md

 You can't actually see a subatomic particle with the naked eye.
 You detect it using devices which interact with the particle in known and measurable ways.
-These particle detectors might simply prove that a the particle was there, count how many particles it sees, or might be able to determine some additional particle properties such as charge, mass, etc.  All of which depends heavily on the particles being measured as well as the detectors being used to do the
+These particle detectors might simply prove that a particle was there, count how many particles it sees, or might be able to determine some additional particle properties such as charge, mass, etc.  All of which depends heavily on the particles being measured as well as the detectors being used to do the